danprince/danthedev.com/posts/2023-01-14-zig-iterators.md

   }
 ```

-This simple algorithm that doesn't account for many common considerations such as breaking on punctuation, respecting manual line breaks, soft-wrapping, or hyphenating split words, but a more complex version of `TextWrapIterator.next` could handle that stuff.
+A more complex version of TextWrapIterator.next could also perform soft wrapping, manual line breaks, hyphenated word splits, and other common requirements.

-Let's throw some more tests at this code to check that it handles edge cases properly.
+Let's throw some more tests at this code to check that it handles edge cases.
 [Table driven tests](https://dave.cheney.net/2019/05/07/prefer-table-driven-tests) are a great way to reduce noise when testing these kinds of functions.

 ```zig
 const cases = [_]struct {